Equity Resource Guide

 In light of these devastating statistics, this Equity Resource Guide is intended to begin to fill in social and historical knowledge gaps, to raise awareness within the CPM community about how racism and other forms of oppression are contributing to these deplorable outcomes for black and indigenous people and to stimulate dialogue and action.
 We believe midwives have a critical role to play in addressing these outcomes--but only if we each take individual responsibility for our part in bringing about change.

-Of note: These Resources are meant to serve as an entry point from which we encourage our members to dive deeper, utilizing the many resources available to identify and implement concrete action steps.
+Note: These Resources are meant to serve as an entry point from which we encourage our members to dive deeper, utilizing the many resources available to identify and implement concrete action steps.
 Setting an intention and developing awareness is not enough--it is only the beginning.

 Equity is an ardent journey toward well-being as defined by the affected.